CrystalWatkins/gt-hw-thirdpartyapi-work-day-scheduler/README.md

 ## Description

 This is a homework requirement for GT Full Stack Flex Program.
-This webpage ...
+This webpage is designed for to run from 9am to 5pm, a typical workday.
+You can add items to the column, by typing in the block and then hitting the save button.
+All past time is in grey, all future time is green, and the current time is red.

 ## Table of Contents